 - General planimetry

 - Machine Learning / Deep Learning

 It is one of the most important and most profitable diagnostic tools.
 Not only this medical imaging modality is not invasive but also can be applied in many different scenarios, obtaining images of pretty much every part of the human body.
-In case of the brain tissue with the help of our software Alzheimer’s disease can be predicted, tumor can be localized and for some tumor types it can even be automatically classified.
+In case of the prostate cancer, our software/deep learning algorithms can be used to find Region of Interest (ROI), cancer segmentation automatically.